midnqp/cpy/README.md

 <br>

 #### ROAD-MAP
-Feel free to open up an issue if you'd like to add something to the list!
+Always feel free to open up an issue if you'd like to add something to the list!

 `✅`&nbsp;&nbsp;Implemented<br>
 `☐` &nbsp;&nbsp;Yet to implement<br>